Clifra-Jones/Smartsheet/README.md

 You can append/insert a powershell array into a Smartsheet using the [**Export-SmartsheetRows**](https://clifra-jones.github.io/Smartsheet/referrence.html#Export-SmartsheetRows) function.

-This function is generally used to create the equivelent of an Excel table in a Smartsheet.
+This function is generally used to create the equivalent of an Excel table in a Smartsheet.
 This is sort of "out of functionality" for how Smartsheets works, but some may find it Useful.
-You can also use this finction to append rows to an existing Smartsheet.
+You can also use this function to append rows to an existing Smartsheet.

-The following example imports the array into a smnartsheet, creates a blank row above the data and adds a title and a header row.
+The following example imports the array into a Smartsheet, creates a blank row above the data and adds a title and a header row.
-(To create the format veriables use New-SmartsheetFormatString)
+(To create the format variables use New-SmartsheetFormatString)

 ```powershell
 $Array | Export-SmartsheetRows -blankRowAbove -title "My Title" -TitleFormat $titleFormat -includeHeaders -headerFormat $headerFormat